GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 20 + [Magic] bonus yards

 **Effect**: You produce a 1 yard diameter sphere of fog.
 At the end of each phase, the fog spreads out 1 foot in all directions.
 Attacks made by creatures in the fog which rely on sight have disadvantage.
-Everying within the fog has its cover doubled and then gain an additional quarter coverage.
+Everything within the fog has its cover doubled and then gain an additional quarter coverage.
 Ranged attacks made from, into, or through the fog suffer a 1d4 penalty.
 At the end of each round, a creature inside the fog receives 1 point of inebriation if it also started the round in the fog.

 The fog lasts for a number of rounds equal to the spellcheck's points of success multiplied by the spell's tier.
 The caster may use their reaction during any phase to prevent the fog from spreading for that phase.

-If the spellcheck was a critical success, the caster may deignate a maximum boundry for the expanse of the fog.
+If the spellcheck was a critical success, the caster may designate a maximum boundary for the expanse of the fog.

 **At Higher Tiers**: In addition to the above noted benefits, for each tier beyond minimum, the range is increased by 3 yards.